danielzmbp/NLP4Pheno/README.md

 ### REL training

-- Adjust `rel.config` for labels to train on and the number of epochs
+- Adjust `config.yaml` for labels to train on and the number of epochs
 - Adjust GPU cores to use for training in `rel.smk` file.
 - Run